shivuparagi/GenericLookupPCFControl/README.md

 Note:
 1. As of now, the configuration needs to be provided as part of the property **ConfigJSON**
 2. You can also call external APIs and apply your business logic and return a valid result set.
 Attaching such sample config for your reference for (**PrimanySponson.json** and web resource **LookupExternalAPI.js**)
+3. "fetchXml" is case sensitive.
+Keep it as "fetchXml" only.

 <img src="src/config.png">